Ultra-high permeable phenine nanotube membranes for water desalination: Conclusion

-To calculate the osmotic pressure, we first estimate the water permeation across the two membranes.
-Then, from the linear region of the average water permeation versus time data, we calculate the net water flux followed by the osmotic pressure calculation using Eq. \ref{3}.
-The calculated osmotic pressure across the PNT membrane is $\sim$1--2 MPa for seawater (i.e., 600 mM salt), and it increases linearly with the increase in water salinity (Fig. \ref{fig4}b).
-As the osmotic pressure across the PNT membranes is much less than the typical pressure applied in RO-based plants ($\sim$10 MPa)\cite{31}, the PNT membrane is an excellent nanomaterial that can be used for energy-efficient water desalination.
-In summary, we have characterized the structure, thermodynamics, and kinetic behavior of water and ions inside PNT, which has been recently synthesized in experiments\cite{28}.
+In summary, we have characterized the structure, thermodynamics, and kinetic behavior of water and ions transport through PNT, which has been recently synthesized in experiments\cite{28}.
 Our results demonstrate the fascinating properties of PNT that can be utilized for a variety of applications, from water desalination to selective bio-mimicking ion channels.
-Employing non-equilibrium pressure-driven water flow simulations, we have shown that the PNT membrane can reject all ions while allowing water flow with permeability several orders of magnitude higher than all the existing membranes for water filtration available in literature.
-The collective diffusion model accurately reproduces the water flow rate across the PNT membrane in quantitative agreement with the simulation data.
-Our proposed osmotic pressure calculation method shows that the osmotic pressure across these membranes is very low which indicates that these membranes can also be very energy efficient for reverse osmosis application.
-Moreover, our proposed method for the osmotic pressure calculation is straightforward and can be certainly be applied to other membrane-based systems.
-We hope that the results will encourage experimentalists to assess the PNT membrane for water filtration and will aid in designing next-generation membranes for water desalination technology.
+Employing non-equilibrium pressure-driven water flow simulations, we have shown that the PNT membrane can reject all ions while allowing faster water flows with permeabilities several orders of magnitude higher than many of the conventional membranes for water filtration reported in the literature.
+The collective diffusion model is shown to quantitatively reproduce, over a wide range of pressure gradients, water flow rates obtained from simulations.
+Our proposed osmotic permeability calculation method from equilibrium MD simulation shows that the osmotic permeability across these membranes is very high and agrees well with the non-equilibrium hydrostatic pressure gradient simulation permeability.
+Moreover, our proposed method for the osmotic permeability calculation is straightforward and can be applied to other membrane-based systems.
+We hope that our results will encourage experimentalists to assess the PNT membrane for water filtration and will aid in designing next-generation membranes for water desalination technology.